yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 loading as fast as possible.

 # Early Delivery

+When it comes to web performance, our goal is usually seemingly obvious: we want _meaningful_ content to be accessible as fast as possible.
+As a part of it, we need resources that are part of the critical path to be delivered early.

-“Early Delivery” means that useful and relevant content starts to be sent down to the browser shortly after the browser sent out a request for it, typically after the user clicked on a link or typed something in their URL bar. (or even before that, if the application can have high enough confidence that they would)
+ How early is early enough?
+Probably shortly after the browser sent out a request for it, typically after the user clicked on a link or typed something in their URL bar. (or even before that, if the application can have high enough confidence that they would — e.g. when the user moves their mouse pointer within a certain proximity of a button)

 ## Protocol overhead
 Network protocols introduce overhead to network communication.
 That